Dolenice

 Dolenice (Tullnitz) is a municipality and village in Znojmo District in the South Moravian Region of the Czech Republic.
 It has about 100 inhabitants.

 Geography

 Dolenice is located about 23 km east of Znojmo and 35 km south of Brno.
 It lies in a flat landscape in the Dyje–Svratka Valley.

 History

 The first written mention of Dolenice is from 1046.

 Demographics

+Transport

+Dolenice is located on the railway line Brno–Hrušovany nad Jevišovkou/Šanov.

 Sights

 The most valuable monument is the Chapel of the Exaltation of the Holy Cross.
 This octagonal Baroque building dates from the end of the 17th century.